 Kepler’s four-year dataset consists of 35,000 possible planetary signals.
 Automated tests, and sometimes human eyes, are used to verify the most promising signals in the data.
 However, the weakest signals often are missed using these methods.
 Shallue and Vanderburg thought there could be more interesting exoplanet discoveries faintly lurking in the data.

-First, they trained the neural network to identify transiting exoplanets using a set of 15,000 previously vetted signals from the Kepler exoplanet catalogue.
+First, they trained the neural network to identify transiting exoplanets using a set of 15,000 previously vetted signals from the Kepler exoplanet catalog.
 In the test set, the neural network correctly identified true planets and false positives 96 percent of the time.
 Then, with the neural network having "learned" to detect the pattern of a transiting exoplanet, the researchers directed their model to search for weaker signals in 670 star systems that already had multiple known planets.
 Their assumption was that multiple-planet systems would be the best places to look for more exoplanets.

 “We got lots of false positives of planets, but also potentially more real planets,” said Vanderburg.
 “It’s like sifting through rocks to find jewels.
 If you have a finer sieve then you will catch more rocks but you might catch more jewels, as well.”